James C. Weaver Baseball Center

-Completed in December of 2009, the Virginia Tech Baseball Center is located just beyond the left field foul pole at English Field.
+Completed in December of 2009, the James C. Weaver Baseball Center is located just beyond the left field foul pole at English Field.
 The facility is more than 8,000 square feet in size and serves the Hokies in a number of capacities.
 On Sept.
 1, 2015, the facility was renamed in honor of the university's former athletics director, Jim Weaver, whose tenure from 1997-2013 saw tremendous development in the national profile of the university's athletic programs.
 (Click here for announcement)

-The floor of the building is outfitted with field turf, which allows for a natural roll of the ball for such a purpose, while new for the 2013-14 season is a permanent mound that has been added in the back of one of the hitting stalls.
+The floor of the building is outfitted with field turf, which allows for a natural roll of the ball for such a purpose, while new for the 2013-14 season was a permanent mound that was added in the back of the hitting stall on the far right.

 On three sides of the center, the walls are equipped with large, garage-like doors that, when lifted, gives the area an open-air atmosphere.
 This also provides a great view of English Field, giving the program the ability to use it for special game-day events.

-The versatility of the center was certainly on full display back in June of 2013 as it served as the Media Center during the 2013 NCAA Blacksburg Regional, which included housing the press conference area, a hospitality area and the work room for media personnel.
+The versatility of the center was certainly on full display back in June of 2013 as it served as the Media Center during the 2013 NCAA Blacksburg Regional.
+It housed the press conference area, a hospitality area, a viewing area and the work room for media personnel.

 260 Duck Pond Drive